pyro-lupo/pyro-lupo/README.md

 ��# pyro-lupo

-Current Studfent at the University Of Worcester with a need for knowledge!
+Current Student at the University Of Worcester with a need for knowledge!

 Current Languages that I have dabbled in include :
 HTML, CSS, JS (Vanilla) : Used in Year 1 Web Development